odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 .. image:: media/Chile11.png
    :align: center
+   :alt: Steps to add new sequences on journals.

 .. important::
    For the Chilean localization it’s important to define the default Debt and Credit accounts